-Top 10 Summer Vegetables to Grow in Pakistan
+Top 10 Summer Vegetables in Pakistan: Easy to Grow & Harvest

-In the summer season, varieties of vegetables are grown in Pakistan.
+In the summer season, a variety of vegetables are grown in Pakistan.
 Some of them are listed below

 1. Tomato